Amsterdam: Thousands protest COVID measures despite ban on gatherings | DW | 02.01.2022

 Despite the rapid spread of the highly contagious omicron variant, coronavirus infection rates in the Netherlands have been gradually decreasing in recent weeks.

-The local government in Amsterdam had baned Sunday's protest, saying police had indications some protesters might be planning "violence."
+The local government in Amsterdam had banned Sunday's protest, saying police had indications some protesters might be planning "violence."

-The municipality later issued an emergency order for people to leave the square, and riot police marched across the grass to clear the area, sending the demonstrators into nearby streets.
+The municipality later issued an emergency order for people to leave the square.
+Riot police marched across the grass to clear the area, sending the demonstrators into nearby streets.

 jsi/rs (AP, dpa)